cimentadaj/ml_socsci/05_unsupervised.md

 ## 3  0.06654444 66.44577
 ```

-Althought some people might think that these methods have no value in the social sciences, I like to think this is because they've been trained with a particular hammer, and thus every problem seems like a nail.
+Although some people might think that these methods have no value in the social sciences, I like to think this is because they've been trained with a particular hammer, and thus every problem seems like a nail.

 We don't seem problems in a way that can be answered with these techniques because we don't think about problems with these type of approaches.
 For example, social scientists working on labor market and technology might want to try to understand why companies cluster into certain cities.
 K-Means might be a first step towards understanding the variables that discriminate where different types of companies cluster.